rage/programming-23/data/part-5/1-more-lists.md

 Notice the global variable is assigned within the `if` block now.

 The automatic tests in the TMC system are executed without running any of the code in the `if` block.
-So, in this latter example the function couldn't even theoretically work at all, since it refers to the variable `name_list`, which doesn't exist at all when the tests are executed.
+So, in this latter example the function wouldn't even theoretically work, since it refers to the variable `name_list`, which doesn't exist at all when the tests are executed.

 ## Warning: overwriting a parameter and returning too early